 In addition to helping relieve muscle soreness, self-massage with a foam roller may help improve flexibility.
 While occasional use improves flexibility in the short term, some evidence suggests that regular use of a foam roller may improve long-term flexibility as well.

-While more research is necessary to determine the exact mechanism of action of the foam roller, countless recreational and profession athletes swear by it.
+While more research is necessary to determine the exact mechanism of action of the foam roller, countless recreational and professional athletes swear by it.
 And because foam rollers can often be purchased very inexpensively, they are an accessible tool even for those who don’t have much money.

 Now that you know a bit about how foam rollers work for massage and relief of muscle soreness, we’ll look at how to use one.
 While the possibilities of foam roller use are virtually endless, we’ll also include a few example exercises to get you started.